syed-ibrahim-shikalgar/Hosting-Landingpage/readme.md

 ## Description

->AThis project is a landing page for a company that provides hosting services to other businesses.
+>This project is a landing page for a company that provides hosting services to other businesses.
 This project is created by using `HTML` and `CSS`.
 This project is hosted on Netlify.

 **Created By**: Syed Ibrahim Shikalgar